A Remodel Pulls Off a Few Tricks

 The bathroom evokes the best possible reaction: that unique combination of joy and surprise.

 It became clear pretty quickly that the window we found wasn’t going to make an appearance in the new kitchen (its height would conflict with counter height and it wouldn’t let much light in, anyway).
 It was hidden again behind the wall, but we did push the surface back to gain another foot or so of width, which feels like a big win.
 The only drawback was the repositioned wall now exposed a water pipe; we decided to just build the counter and shelves around it.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Our main ask in the kitchen was some open shelving for easy access to plates and glassware (we know, we know, such a thing right now) and as much storage as possible.
 And we wanted an island to eat at and chop on, which was probably pushing it in terms of the square footage.
 The Sweeten architects devised this great peninsula that’s like a Swiss Army knife.
 It has tons of cabinets and drawers on one side, shelves along the other, and still plenty of space to sit and eat.